ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 **Public traffic to cluster apps**</br>
 To make your apps externally accessible from the public internet, you can create public NodePorts, network load balancers (NLBs), and Ingress application load balancers (ALBs).
 Public networking services connect to this public network interface by providing your app with a public IP address and, depending on the service, a public URL.
 When an app is publicly exposed, anyone that has the public service IP address or the URL that you set up for your app can send a request to your app.
 You can then use Calico pre-DNAT policies to control traffic to public networking services, such as whitelisting traffic from only certain source IP addresses or CIDRs and blocking all other traffic.
 For more information, see [Planning public external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

-For additional security, isolate networking workloads to edge worker nodes.
-Edge worker nodes can improve the security of your cluster by allowing fewer worker nodes that are connected to public VLANs to be accessed externally and by isolating the networking workload.
-When you [label worker nodes as edge nodes](/docs/openshift?topic=openshift-edge#edge_nodes), NLB and ALB pods are deployed to only those specified worker nodes.
-To also prevent other workloads from running on edge nodes, you can [taint the edge nodes](/docs/openshift?topic=openshift-edge#edge_workloads).
-In Kubernetes version 1.14 and later, you can deploy both public and private NLBs and ALBs to edge nodes.
-For example, if your worker nodes are connected to a private VLAN only, but you need to permit public access to an app in your cluster, you can create an edge worker pool in which the edge nodes are connected to public and private VLANs.
-You can deploy public NLBs and ALBs to these edge nodes to ensure that only those workers handle public connections.

 <br />